Where to see Father Christmas in Cornwall this Christmas 2019

 Cost: £3 per child – Gift included

 Imagine a sea of red Santa uniforms running through the streets of Falmouth.
 Every year, all the Father Christmas’s run, jog, dance and walk either 1.5 km or 3km to support Cornwall Hospice Care.
-To take part, you register your name and get a FREE Santa suit, families are more than welcome to enter.
-AT the finish line you get a very special medal along with a well-deserved mince pie.
+To take part, register your name online and get a FREE Santa suit, families are more than welcome to enter.
+At the finish line you’ll get a very special medal along with a well-deserved mince pie.

 Entry Deadline: 11th December